A gushing toilet or a flooded basement is what nightmares are made up of!

 No matter what we do to prevent a major plumbing issue, it’s highly unlikely that we won’t end up facing one in our lifetime.
 Even if you’ve got a self-proclaimed degree in fixing that burst pipe, there’s no shame in accepting that certain situations just can’t be tamed.

 This is where emergency plumbers come into the picture.
-While their armors might not be shiny, they are the knights who save our day and are available on call 24×7.
+While their armor might not be shiny, they are the knights who save our day and are available on call 24/7.
 Like any other unforeseen spend, the cost of calling an emergency plumber can disrupt your monthly budget.

-So, to help you get a fair idea of how their services are priced, we’ve listed some points that’ll help you to stay prepared for the d-day.
+So, to help you get a fair idea of how their services are priced, we’ve listed some points that’ll help you stay prepared for the day.
 We’ve also included some key factors to keep in mind before finalizing the deal.

 Without further delay, let’s begin!